ahnhyunjun417/AdaptiveADS/README.md

 ```
 - Agent: `basic`, `hybrid`, `transfuser`
 - Port: `2000` as a default
-- Route: Check names of the files in `/leaderboard/data/routes` directory
+- Route: Check names of the files in `/leaderboard/data/routes` directory (without extension)
-- Scenario: Check names of the files in  `/leaderboard/data/scenarios` directory
+- Scenario: Check names of the files in  `/leaderboard/data/scenarios` directory (without extension)